 Helen Ghebre, Agency Policy Specialist, Department of Human Services

-Serena King, Ph.D., M.A., Associate Professor of Psychology, Hamline University
+Serena King, Ph.D., L.P., Associate Professor of Psychology, Hamline University

 Ken Winters, Ph.D., Adjunct Faculty, Department of Psychology, University of Minnesota; Senior Scientist, Oregon Research Institute

 The Southeast Asian community in Minnesota has experienced significant issues related to problem gambling.
 However, cultural differences and community norms create barriers for people who need help but will not seek it outside their own community.
 In 2016, the Minnesota Department of Human Services (DHS) Problem Gambling Program began a multi-year project to help the community understand gambling behaviors, work with them to find culturally specific methods to encourage people to come forward, and determine appropriate interventions that meet the needs of the community.
 Working with the leadership at the Lao Assistance Center (LAC) in Minneapolis, DHS conducted a series of listening sessions with a variety of community members to identify the high level issues and barriers.
 The second phase of the project, funded by Northstar Problem Gambling Alliance, is now underway.
 It will include more extensive interviews with community members with the goal of both developing treatment options and training staff at LAC to address the needs of those with gambling issues.
 This session will include an update on the project’s findings to date.

 Joan Bibelhausen, Executive Director, Lawyers Concerned for Lawyers

 Michael Burke, Executive Director, Michigan Association of Problem Gamblers